jeregill/dibs/README.md

 Lastly, the depth of the Dibs application is a critical part of what sets it apart.
 The app is optimized to deliver a custom experience for both owners and customers, and offers a wide range of functionalities for both parties.
 Not only is it a reservation system, it is also a management system for owners, offering scheduling visualization, statistics, and advertising.
+While a functioning reservation system alone would have been an achievement, we wanted to go further with Dibs and make it an all-in-one experience for owners and customers alike, and ultimately, these features lift Dibs from a good platform to a great platform.

 ## Next Steps
 In the next steps, our app is looking forward to supporting multiple languages for non-English users.
-In the meanwhile, we are also looking to integrate with social media, such as Facebook and Twitter, to allow users to log in with social media accounts and receive barbershop updates.
+Meanwhile, we are also looking to integrate with social media, such as Facebook and Twitter, to allow users to log in with social media accounts and receive barbershop updates.

-In addition, for a future release, we would like to implement clear error messaging for all potential errors, enhance the statistics available to show barber owners, enhanced rating/recommendation system, as well as enable support for editing existing store/barber information.
+In addition, for a future release, we would like to implement clear error messaging for all potential errors, enhance the statistics available to show barber owners, enhance the rating/recommendation system, and enable support for editing existing store/barber information.

 ## List of Contributions